Get started with a few quick questions

 Intel/HP/Oracle/Micron $890M combined Jalisco R&D expansion through 2026

 Querétaro now concentrates 65% of Mexico's installed data center capacity (Prodensa), with the broader data center market valued at $5.77 billion in 2025 and projected to reach $8.76 billion by 2030.
-Guadalajara's established tech hub, responsible for 40% of Mexico's IT industry output (Improving), hosts over 1,000 companies, 120+ startups, and 150,000 tech jobs.
+Guadalajara's established tech hub, responsible for 40% of Mexico's IT industry output (Improving), hosts over 1,000 companies, 120+ startups, and 150,000 tech jobs (Zoolatech).
 Jalisco state alone exported $12.9 billion in electronics in 2024.
 Monterrey's tech workforce has grown 112% and now exceeds 50,000 (CBRE 2025), making it the fastest-growing tech city in the country.

 "Chile and Brazil are strong outsourcing contenders, but if rapid scaling is your goal, Mexico wins hands down.
 Its large tech talent pool, pro-business climate, ripe tech infrastructure, and minimal time difference with the US make software development grow fast." — Dmytro Ovcharenko, Alcor

-Operational advantages strengthen the case.
-GMT-6 time zone alignment enables real-time collaboration with US Central and Mountain time zones, with no overnight waiting for responses.
-Cultural proximity reduces miscommunication, and US travel for face-to-face meetings takes 2-4 hours rather than 20+ hours to Asia.
-Mexico ranks as the second-largest IT market in Latin America and 9th globally for high-tech exports (UNESCO AI Readiness Report), with over 14.2% of total exports classified as high-tech.
-The software outsourcing segment alone is worth $6-7 billion (Statista/Alcor, 2025) and growing at 8.6-11.5% CAGR through 2030, the fastest outsourcing growth rate in LATAM.
-Software development nearshoring specifically is expanding at 25% annually and is on track to reach $30 billion by 2030 (Alcor).
+The market backs this up.
+Mexico ranks as the second-largest IT market in Latin America (UNESCO AI Readiness Report).
+The software outsourcing segment is worth $6-7 billion (Statista/Alcor, 2025), growing at 8.6-11.5% CAGR through 2030 — the fastest outsourcing growth rate in LATAM.
+Software development nearshoring specifically is on track to reach $30 billion by 2030 (Alcor).

 "The ability of Mexico to leverage its proximity to the vast US ITAS market may be the most important development opportunity Mexico will face this decade." — Jessica E. Mullan, Martin F. Kenney, Rafiq Dossani, University of California, Davis & Stanford University